ErikHen/UmbracoAzureSearch/README.md

 * Publish all pages to have them sent to the search service for indexing.
 * Go to a page where you added the rendering of the search form and search for something.

-## Help wanted
-I'm not super experienced in Umbraco or MVC.
-This is my first encounter with Angular.js, and my first GitHub project...
-So any comments or help of any kind is greatly appreciated.

 ## Disclaimer
 This code is not function complete or well tested, and has never been near a production environment.
-The indexing currently only works with one language (english), multilanguage support will come, according to Microsoft.